TheGort/thegort.github.io/cv.md

 <p style = "float:right;">June 2021 - Present</p>
 **Research Assistant**
 * Currently assisting Professor Scott Schieman in his research regarding work, stress, and health among Canadians, with special attention to the effects of the pandemic.
-* Using Python libraries such as NumPy and pandas to analyze and categorize open-ended survey data
+* Using Python libraries such as NumPy and pandas to analyze and categorize open-ended survey data about Canadians working from home during COVID-19.

 <p style = "float: right;">2018 - 2019</p>
 **Tutor**
 * Planned and organized one-on-one tutoring sessions in-person as well as Skype/Discord to high school students and people all around the world
-* Topics include: introduction to programming, discrete mathematics and basic algebra
+* Topics include: introduction to programming, logic, discrete mathematics and basic algebra
 * Some videos can still be found on my YouTube channel (as a side note, I really want to produce educational content again, but I've been extremely busy with school.)

-<p style = "float: right;">Summer 2019, Toronto ON</p>
+<p style = "float: right;">Summer 2019</p>
 **Canadian National Exhibition, Lead Attendant/Housekeeper**
 * Managed a team and surveyed the grounds, ensuring everyone was doing their work and occasionally helped out with cleaning and other duties
 * Worked independently and with other staff as needed

 ## Relevant Courses
 ----
-Here is a list of relevant courses I have taken so far (and courses I intend on taking):
+Here is an exhaustive list of relevant courses I have taken so far (and courses I intend on taking):
 * CSC108 (Intro to Programming)
 * STA130 (Statistical Reasoning)
 * MAT137 (Calculus!)